£232

 - Specific Issue Order - For decisions about schooling, medical treatment, religion, etc.

-The form replaced what used to be called "custody" and "access" applications.
+The C100 form replaced what used to be called "custody" and "access" applications.

 Official UK Guidance

-According to Gov.uk, a court order usually takes around 10 months to complete.
+According to Gov.uk, a court order using the C100 application form usually takes around 10 months to complete.
 The court fee is £263 (EX50 fee schedule).
-You may qualify for a Family Mediation Voucher worth £500 towards mediation costs.
+The Family Mediation Voucher Scheme has been extended for the 2026-27 financial year, with funding confirmed by the Ministry of Justice on 27 March 2026 (FMC announcement), providing a £500 contribution towards mediation costs.

 Courts now focus on "arrangements" - recognising that both parents typically remain involved in their children's lives.

-You might need to apply using the C100 form if:
+You might need to submit a C100 application form if:

 - You can't agree where children should live